-3rd Phase of Upazila polls 2014: As of 10 March 2014, half (50.44%) of the chairman candidates in the third phase of the upazila elections are either graduates or postgraduates, while 20 percent having educational qualification below the SSC.
-Besides, the profession of 52.42 percent candidates is business, while that of 19.34% listed agriculture.
+3rd Phase of Upazila polls 2014: As of 10 March 2014, half (50.44%) of the chairman candidates in the 3rd phase of the Upazila elections are either graduates or postgraduates while 20% have educational qualifications below the SSC.
+Moreover, the profession of 52.42% candidates is business, while that of 19.34% listed agriculture.
 The 3rd phase election in 83 Upazila Parishads will be held on 15 March.

 SHUJAN-Citizens for Good Governance presented the statistics in a press conference at Dhaka Reporters Unity (DRU) on Monday.
-Delivering the keynote address, co-coordinator of SHUJAN Sanjida Haque Bipasha said that they found the statistics analyzing the affidavits of 393 chairman candidates out of 432 in the 83 upazilas.
+Delivering the keynote address, co-coordinator of SHUJAN, Sanjida Haque Bipasha, announced the statistics analyzing the affidavits of 393 chairman candidates out of 432 in the 83 Upazilas.

-Addressing the press conference, Sujan secretary Dr Badiul Alam Majumder alleged that the present government did not live up to its pledges as it failed to make the wealth statements of ministers and MP’s public.
+Addressing the press conference, Sujan secretary, Dr Badiul Alam Majumder, alleged that the present government did not live up to its pledges as it failed to make the wealth statements of ministers and MP’s public.
 “The incumbent government pledged in their charter of change to reveal the wealth statements of the ruling party men twice.
 But unfortunately it has not been kept,” he announced.